-&lt;sup>112 Mwagiru, M., From Dualism to Monism: The Structure of Revolution in Kenya's Constitutional Treaty Practice, Journal of Language, Technology & Entrepreneurship in Africa Vol. 3 No. 1, (2011) pp.144-155:145.
+&lt;sup>2 Mwagiru, M., From Dualism to Monism: The Structure of Revolution in Kenya's Constitutional Treaty Practice, Journal of Language, Technology & Entrepreneurship in Africa Vol. 3 No. 1, (2011) pp.144-155:145.

-In this text, this term shall refer to the Constitution in force in Kenya from the country's independence in 1963.
+&lt;sup>3 In this text, this term shall refer to the Constitution in force in Kenya from the country's independence in 1963.
 Apart from amendments from time to time, this Constitution remained in place until the promulgation of the Constitution (2010) on 27th August, 2010.

-&lt;sup>114 Ibid, Independence Constitution, section 23 (1)
+&lt;sup>4 Ibid, Independence Constitution, section 23 (1)

-&lt;sup>115 Ibid, Independence Constitution, section 23 (2)
+&lt;sup>5 Ibid, Independence Constitution, section 23 (2)

-Section 85 (1) provided that, 'subject to this section, the President may at any time, by order published in the Kenya Gazette, bring into operation, generally or in any part of Kenya, Part III of the Preservation of Public Security Act, or any of the provisions of that part of that Act'.
+Part III of the Preservation of Public Security Act, or any of the provisions of that part of that Act.